 The Education Futures Collaboration

-The Education Futures Collaboration is an independent organisation for educators and their partners who wish to work collaboratively to improve the quality of education.
-The Collaboration is managed by trustees from the Founding Member Organisations.
-Engagement in the Education Futures Collaboration is open to all organisations and individuals who support the AIMS of the Collaboration.
+The Education Futures Collaboration is a registered charity, set up for educators and their partners who wish to work collaboratively to improve the quality of education.
+The Collaboration is managed by trustees from the Founding Member Organisations - for a full list please see the MESH website here: MESHGuides.org

 Why a Collaboration?